 Anfernee Simons is pumping up his trade value.
 The Celtics guard has posted back-to-back 23-point games.
-Playing time has been key — his minutes have fluctuated from 12 to 33 minutes, Brian Robb of Masslive.com notes.
+Playing time has been key — his minutes have fluctuated from 12 to 33 over the course of the season, and he’s averaging 24.9 MPG overall, Brian Robb of MassLive.com notes.

 “I think honestly just keeping it simple,” Simons said.
 “In previous years, that was kind of my thing — just ease into the game and see how they guarded me, and then I started being more aggressive in the second half.
 And so here, obviously I don’t have that much time to be able to ease into the games, so taking the opportunities as they are — just being myself, aggressive, and also making the right plays, as well.
 So I think simplifying that way has been easy for me for the past couple games.”

-Simons has a $27.7MM expiring contract, which could make a major name on the trade market.
+Simons has a $27.7MM expiring contract, which could make him a major name on the in-season trade market.

 Here’s more from the Atlantic Division:

-- Nets forward Noah Clowney has perked up after a slow start but he took an ill-advised late 3-pointer in a loss to the Raptors on Sunday, Brian Lewis of the New York Post points out.
+- Nets forward Noah Clowney has perked up after a slow start but he took an ill-advised late three-pointer in a loss to the Raptors on Sunday, Brian Lewis of the New York Post points out.
 Clowney has thrived since moving into the lineup and contributed a season-high 22 points against Toronto.
-He’s averaging 15.1 points in a starting role.
-He’s eligible for a rookie scale extension next offseason.
+The third-year pro, who is averaging 15.1 PPG in a starting role, is eligible for a rookie scale extension next offseason.

 - Jared McCain delivered a season-high 15 points in 26 minutes in the Sixers’ loss to Miami on Sunday.
-McCain is working his way back into a groove after missing time with a thumb injury suffered in camp.
-McCain’s rookie campaign was shortcircuited by a knee injury.
+McCain, who is working his way back into a groove after missing time with a thumb injury suffered in camp, had his rookie campaign short-circuited by a knee injury.
 “It definitely felt the best,” McCain told Keith Pompey of the Philadelphia Inquirer of Sunday’s game.
 “I think each game is just getting more reps on the knee and more reps of movement.
 But I felt really good (Sunday).
 Felt like I got a little burst for my first step, and yeah, just continue to build off each game.
 And the more minutes I play and the more time I’m in, I feel like I can get more reps up.
 And yeah, it felt really good.”

 - The Raptors have the second-best record in the Eastern Conference.
 Is the hot start for real or a mirage?
-The Athletic’s Eric Koreen explores that topic, noting that they have played just two games against the teams with the six best records — Detroit, Oklahoma City, Denver, the Lakers, San Antonio and Houston — and lost them both decisively.
+The Athletic’s Eric Koreen explores that topic, noting that Toronto has played just two games against the teams with the six best records — Detroit, Oklahoma City, Denver, the Lakers, San Antonio and Houston — and lost them both decisively.

 Celtics need to play Simons.
 I mean COME ON!